thecurryspice/thecurryspice.github.io/_posts/blog/2017-06-19-experiences-with-jekyll.markdown

 Mentioning markdown, I feel it's short, great and everyone must be familiar with it.

 Troubleshooting has honestly been *Troubleaiming* for the past day, and I desperately hope to find what the problem is.
-If you are reading this post with the site having a white background, know it for sure that I've still not found a fix for this.
+If you are reading this post without the site having an option to switch the theme, know it for sure that I've still not found a fix for this.
 Because I may not be Batman, but I definitely like Black.

 ___